rjwthree/TIMSS_PIRLS/README.md

 Median-aligned U3 Ratios (MU3Rs)* - U3Rs calculated after aligning the male and female medians, for each percentile.
 The MU3R below/above the median is 1 by definition.
 A U shape (values decrease to the left of the median and increase to the right) indicates higher male variability, and an upside-down U shape (values increase to the left of the median and decrease to the right) indicates higher female variability.

-Standardized Quantile Differences (SQDs)* - raw male-female differences at each percentile, as a percentage of the mean of male and female MADs.
+Standardized Quantile Differences (SQDs)* - Raw male-female differences at each percentile, as a percentage of the mean of male and female MADs.
 An increasing trend from left to right indicates higher male variability; a decreasing trend indicates higher female variability.
 The purpose of dividing by MAD is to standardize the quantile differences with a robust measure of scale.

 The next section adjusts the scores linearly for age and recalculates the effect sizes from Cohen's d to GMDR.